-In 2008 a trader was granted permission to render accounts for the year ending 30 June on condition that the results are taken back to each immediately preceding year of assessment.
+In 2013 a trader was granted permission under section 66(13A) to render accounts for the year ending 30 June on condition that the results are taken back to each immediately preceding year of assessment.
 The trader also derives a monthly salary.